Ignazio Cocchiere: Belgium

 Cocchiere moved to Brussels where he signed for Royal Union Saint-Gilloise and combined his football career with a career working for the European Parliament.
-After some very successful seasons playing for Union and scoring some crucial memorable goals, Cocchiere started featuring less in the starting eleven during season 2015-2016, much to the disliking of many of the fans.
-This eventually lead to his departure and Cocchiere found a new challenge at FCV Dender EH, signing a one-year contract with an option of one more year.
+After some successful seasons playing for Union, Cocchiere started featuring less in the starting eleven during season 2015–2016.
+This eventually lead to his departure with Cocchiere moving to FCV Dender EH, signing a one-year contract with an option of one more year.
 He quoted the reputation and great infrastructure of the club as some of the reasons for signing.
-Here he quickly found his rhythm and form; being voted as 'Man of the Match' by Dender fans on frequent occasions and scoring 12 goals in his first 16 official games.
+Cocchiere was voted as 'Man of the Match' by Dender fans on frequent occasions and scored 12 goals in his first 16 official games.
 His successful first season, seeing him netting 20 goals, led the club to offering him an improved contract in April 2017, shortly before the league's playoffs.
-In the current season Cocchiere has scored thirteen goals, despite the disappointing league position of his club, Cocchiere has scored 13 goals so far this season.
+He later moved to second division amateurs club SC Eendracht Aalst in 2019 and then played for Tempo Overisje, scoring 25 goals in 30 games in his first season at the club in 2020/2021.

 Personal life

 European Parliament

 Ignazio Cocchiere has always combined his professional football career with academic activities, studying at university in many of the countries he played.
 Having successfully combined his studies with practicing his sport full-time, he continued combining both careers also after graduation.
-In Brussels he found a job working at the European Parliament, where he has worked for more than four years now.
+In Brussels he found a job working at the European Parliament, where he has worked for more than four years.
 In his interview with Eurosport on 25 April 2017, he recommended all young football players to keep an alternative career path in mind and stressed that his job in the European Parliament was another reason he expects to be playing football in Belgium the years to come.
-As a result of playing for local cult club Royale Union Saint-Gilloise and working in the so-called 'Brussels Bubble', Cocchiere has become a well-known and respected figure in the local scene, resulting regularly in a lot of media coverage.
+As a result of playing for local club Royale Union Saint-Gilloise and working in the so-called 'Brussels Bubble', Cocchiere has become a well-known and respected figure in the local scene, resulting regularly in a lot of media coverage.

+European Commission

+Cocchiere went on to work for the European Commission in 2018, specialising in European sports policy.
+After a short stint at the European Commission's communication service, he joined the cabinet of the European Commissioner for Climate, Net Zero and Clean Growth, Wopke Hoekstra.